 Student-centered – Assessment helps us determine the extent to which we are realizing the educational goals we have established for our students.

-The St. Olaf faculty and staff have articulated goals for student learning across the entire St. Olaf experience (STOGoals) that provide a framework for our assessment efforts at the institutional level.
-Intended learning outcomes for General Education, the OLE Core (new GE) curriculum, and for majors, concentrations and other academic programs guide our data-gathering at the program level.
+Intended learning outcomes for the OLE Core (general education) curriculum and for majors, concentrations and other academic programs guide our data-gathering at the program level.

 Mission-driven, meaningful, and manageable – Assessment advances the mission of the college by helping us evaluate and strengthen our work with students.